NationalSecurityAgency/datawave-muchos/README.md

 **1. Use [Muchos][muchos] to set up your cluster**

+   When configuring Muchos, keep in mind that you'll be installing DataWave *after* Muchos setup is complete.
+So, you'll want to consider the future home for DataWave's ingest and web components when defining the `[nodes]` section of **muchos.props**

-   If desired, you can have Muchos launch dedicated EC2 hosts for DataWave's ingest master and web server(s) by adding them as nodes of type *client* in your **muchos.props** as follows:
+   If desired, you can have Muchos set up dedicated hosts for these by adding nodes of type *client* in **muchos.props**.
+For example:
    ```
      ...
      [nodes]